jmdvinodjmd/LIBS2ML/README.md

 ## MANUSCRIPT
-You will find the accompanying manuscript by Tuesday, as it is submitted to arXiv and will be online by Tuesday.
 + Vinod Kumar Chauhan, Anuj Sharma, and Kalpana Dahiya.
 LIBS2ML: A Library for Scalable Second Order Machine Learning Algorithms. arXiv, April 2019.
 URL http: http://arxiv.org/abs/1904.09448